wuup/gpt-assistant/README.md

 ## Features
 - Summarization of any length of text
 - Summarize from URL
-- Index building / memory & query ability of that data
+- Long-term memory - Index building / memory & query ability of that data
 - System message setting
 - Archive and summarize conversation
 - Conversation Reset
+- Automatically generate obsidian compartible nodes, open 'notes' directory as a vault

 ## Getting started